heloisethero/bicyle_technical_test/README.md

 Docker allows you to run the code without needing to install Python locally.

-First you need to install Docker if necessary.

-To run the code, you need to first build the docker image:
+You need to first install Docker if necessary, then build the docker image:
 ```
 docker build -t python-test-bicycle .
 ```

-Running the Docker will create the output files in the `output` folder:
+Finally running it will create the figures and tables in the `output` folder:
 ```
 docker run -v "$(pwd)"/output:/app/output -d python-test-bicycle
 ```